BasedHardware/omi/docs/docs/developer/DevKit2Testing.md

 💡 **Tip:** Run files in this order.
 Expect playback of your recorded audio.

+### **Testing MCUboot Configuration**

+To test the new MCUboot configuration, follow these steps:

+1. **Build the Firmware with MCUboot Support**
+   - Follow the instructions in the `README.rst` file to build the firmware with MCUboot support.
+   - Ensure that the `build_xiao_ble_sense_devkitv2-mcuboot` configuration is selected.

+2. **Flash the Firmware with MCUboot Support**
+   - Follow the instructions in the `README.rst` file to flash the firmware with MCUboot support.

+3. **Verify MCUboot Functionality**
+   - After flashing the firmware, verify that the device boots correctly with MCUboot.
+   - Check that the device functions as expected, including storage and button behavior.

 ## **📱 SD Card Behavior (App Side)**

 Expected behavior